op2-platforms/op2cad/README.md

 It is mainly focused around Autodesk product line-up, but may be further expended to other softwares.

 It includs all the components required by the softwares to work properly OOTB and a full library and set of tools complementing the default software contents.
 Therefore, making it the perfect platform to build on for anyone starting up a new standard, feeling a bit tooless after few year out of the wood, or still working on an unenvolve 20 to 30 years old office standard...
+Don't worry, you're not alone!

 ## Get Started